 What does a writing coach do?
 Well, pretty much whatever you need.
 From my perspective, I think of a coach as the one who helps you understand your story and characters, and turn this into a plot– that is, an expert plot-brainstormer and character-wrangler.
 That’s most useful when you’re just getting started with a story and want to figure it out ahead of time, or when you wrote a first draft and now want to reorganize it.

 For plotting help, I work best with a synopsis, character sketch, or plot outline, not the entire manuscript.
-Because I charge $50 for each hour of preparation (that is, reading and annotating your work), and the same for an hour consultation session, the most cost-effective mode is probably a phone consult.
+Because I charge $500 for each hour of preparation (that is, reading and annotating your work), and the same for an hour consultation session, the most cost-effective mode is probably a phone or online (Zoom) consult.

 I can also work with you on your voice and prose.
 (This is a separate sort of coaching/editing from the content/story help, but of course the two can work together, so that your voice amplifies and refines your scenes and character development.)

 This is immersive and intuitive work, but with an experienced and insightful coach/teacher (like, say, me), you can learn so much from the process, you’ll feel more confident with future stories too.